Skip to content

 Take the test now.
 You will get a baseline photopic contrast-sensitivity number in about three minutes.
 If your experience suggests glare disability is part of the story, bring the baseline to your next eye appointment and ask specifically for glare testing.
 You will have a number for the part of vision the eye chart does not measure, and a concrete request for the part our test cannot.

-- Pelli, D. G., Robson, J. G., & Wilkins, A. J. (1988).
+5. Pelli DG, Robson JG, Wilkins AJ.
 The design of a new letter chart for measuring contrast sensitivity.
-Clinical Vision Sciences, 2, 187–199.
-Foundational paper introducing the Pelli-Robson chart and the argument that contrast sensitivity is a clinically meaningful complement to visual acuity.
+Clin Vis Sci.
+1988;2(3):187–199.
+Introduced the Pelli-Robson chart and the argument that contrast sensitivity is a clinically meaningful complement to visual acuity.
+(Published in Clinical Vision Sciences, which is not indexed in PubMed and carries no registered DOI, so no stable external link is available.)

-- Mäntyjärvi, M., & Laitinen, T. (2001).
-Normal values for the Pelli-Robson contrast sensitivity test.
-Journal of Cataract and Refractive Surgery, 27(2), 261–266.
+6. Mäntyjärvi M, Laitinen T. Normal values for the Pelli-Robson contrast sensitivity test.
+J Cataract Refract Surg.
+2001;27(2):261–266.
 Age-stratified normative Pelli-Robson values used in clinical practice — baseline for what "typical" contrast sensitivity looks like across decades.
+PubMed.